sajjadhasann/FDS/README.md

 # Fraud Detection System
-My graduation project from the College of Information Technology, Cyber ​​Security Department.
+My graduation project from the College of Information Technology, Cybersecurity Department.
 Titled “A Cloud-Based Approach for Fraud Detection”

-Read the [article](https://www.linkedin.com/pulse/cloud-based-approach-fraud-detection-sajjad-hasan-chtmf/?trackingId=%2BbY2Kzg4R9evtbuHYIYbOQ%3D%3D) for more details
+Read the [article](https://sajjadhasan.notion.site/Fraud-Detection-System-12fde7aa678680b5b746c3664ac58412) for more details

 ## Requirements:
 * pandas